imaginecode/SchedulingApplicationBrandonClay/README.txt

  as well as time zone translation so that geographically separated teams can keep appointments synced and display upcoming appointments in local time.
   There are 3 reports that give detailed breakdowns of appointments using filters built into the UI.
 Additionally, the log in UI is EN-FR translatable
 ---------------------------------------------------------------------------------------------------------------------------
+Built completely in the WGU provided VM.

-IDE: IntelliJ Community 2021.1.1 x64), JavaFX API of version 16 by JavaFX runtime of version 11.0.2
+IDE: IntelliJ Community 2021.1.1 x64, JavaFX API of version 16 by JavaFX runtime of version 11.0.2
 ---------------------------------------------------------------------------------------------------------------------------
   Directions for how to run the program.
+Note: This project was completely built in the WGU VM for Java 11.
+However, as a convience I have included a zipped version of the JDK and mysql connector.
-Open main.java in IDE of choice, once opened you will see the login UI the default credentials: Username:admin Password:admin
+Unzip, open main.java in IDE of choice, once opened you will see the login UI the default credentials: Username:admin Password:admin

 ---------------------------------------------------------------------------------------------------------------------------
 An additional report is run, finding customers by zip code through a MySQL of the database, a valid zip code must be entered or no results